skillquestio/dev-demo/README.md

 This project is designed to show off your Bubble.io talents for a potential role as an application developer at Skillquest, where we teach technical skills using video games.
 The intent of the project was covered in the job post, and the setup and requirements are covered here.

+## Requirements

+Using the blank application with dummy data provided to you by Skillquest and your skills as a Bubble.io developer, create two front-end pages:

+1. A search interface page which generates a list of users for which data will be displayed

+- Allows a user to search for users by:
+  - Which courses they have started (they have at least one LessonViewHistory)
+  - User's email
+  - User's total watch time
+- Saves the search parameters to the url so that a link can be generated to to search criteria
+- Contains a button to view the data for the selected users

+2. A metrics dashboard that allows the viewing of the data for the filters selected on page 1

+- Displays aggregate data for:
+  - Number of courses contained in the query
+  - Number of lessons viewed
+  - Number of unique users in the data
+  - Average completion percentage of the course
+- Allows for .csv download of the user data which includes unique records for each user/course:
+  - User email
+  - Course
+  - Total watch time
+- Includes any further information or views that you think will set your project apart amongst the other participants in this project

 ## Demo App Setup

 First, we will set up the Bubble application.
 It will come with data types and demo data, which you may also expand upon using our demo data scripts if you see fit.